 It’s amazing that in this day and age a first world country can have a town that does not have access to clean drinking water, and yet here we are.
 In Flint, Michigan it’s a very real probability that if you drink the town water you will get sick.
 That’s because the water supply is laden with heavy metal neurotoxins.
 This is just one of the issues straining an already-strained police department, and this documentary series details exactly that.

 Since General Motors pulled out of the town close to Detroit, Flint has been on the decline.
 Crime, tension, anti-cop sentiments, murders and gang crime all plague the city.
 The police department is comically short-staffed and underfunded so the best they can do is put sand over the proverbial fire and hope to see through another day.

 The Vietnam War

 Ken Burns has done it again.
 Arguably the master of huge, ‘epic’ documentaries in the truest sense of the word, the Vietnam War is not light viewing.
 It’s ten episodes, with about 80-100 minutes per episode.
 It’s a slog, but it’s worth it.
 The documentary series takes you through from the post-World War II era through to the end of the Vietnam war.
 It’s virtually impossible to get a grasp of the entire scope of the war in a show, but Ken Burns probably gets there.

-The Vietnam War docuseries will leave you in awe, in awe of the raw footage on-screen and in awe of the stuff ups and arrogance of the American-backed South Vietnamese forces.
+The Vietnam War docu-series will leave you in awe: both of the raw footage on-screen, and of the stuff ups and arrogance of the American-backed South Vietnamese forces.
 If communism wasn’t such a factor, you’d have to wonder what side the American and Australian populace would have backed.